If you shop around for a web hosting plan for the first time, you might be utterly confused by the endless options of different web hosting types.

 Virtual Private Server Hosting (VPS)

-VPS offers a sort of isolation to each account although they share the same physical server.
+VPS offers a sort of isolation to each account, although they share the same physical server.

-So basically, they own a portion of a private server with dedicated resources but still, all four users are using a single server.
+So basically, they own a portion of a private server with dedicated resources, but all four users are still using a single server.
 That is why it is called a virtual private server.

-Now let’s talk about the resource allocation in virtual private servers.
+Now, let’s talk about the resource allocation in virtual private servers.

-It’s up to you whether to use 2 GB of RAM or not, but the 2GB RAM will be always dedicated to you.
+It’s up to you whether to use 2 GB of RAM or not, but the 2GB RAM will always be dedicated to you.
 In the case of shared hosting, if you don’t use any resource, it will be allocated to someone else.

 The main benefit of a virtual private server is increased security and speed.
 Since you get dedicated resources, you have full control over how to use and optimize them.

-- Your blog or website has grown and you are getting a good amount of traffic.
+- Your blog or website has grown, and you are getting a good amount of traffic.

 - Speed is important for your website.